-Rail Freight Corridor North Sea - Baltic An overview of who has to pay the path charge when a non-RU applicant requests the path on the Corridor per IM/AB (extract from the different Network Statements) is listed below.
-IM Explanations DB Netz AG, Germany Depending on RB, final Path charge will be invoiced to the party of the infrastructure user contract. approval expected beginning of 2022 Charge for issuing an offer: The costs involved in processing requests for the allocation of train path are contained in the train-path charge.
-Therefore, failure to take up a train path once an application has been submitted will result in a processing charge being levied for issuing the offer.
-The charge for issuing an offer is calculated by the timetable costs multiplied by the train path kilometres multiplied by the number of changed running days.
-Charge for issuing an offer per running day = timetable costs train path kilometres (up to a maximum of € 811).
-In the case of a new train path allocation due to DB Netz Network Statements Section 6.3.3.4.2 the Applicant pays the charge for the train path newly assigned by DB Netz AG.
-In the event of the train path not being used due to the provision in DB Netz Network Statements Section 6.3.3.4.2, DB Netz AG shall bill the Applicant, in addition to the train path charge to be paid in accordance with the above sentence 1, the charge for the originally ordered and unused train path amounting to the charge for cancelling this train path less than 24 hours before departure (pursuant to DB Netz Network Statements Section 5.6.4.2), unless DB Netz AG was responsible for the delay of 20 hours or more.
-The provisions of DB Netz Network Statements Section 5.7 shall remain unaffected.
+An overview of who has to pay the path charge when a non-RU applicant requests the path on the Corridor per IM/AB (extract from the different Network Statements) is listed below.
+1 IM Explanations DB Netz AG, Germany The final regulation is not yet available at the time of publication.
+The procedure on requested changes for the charging and cancellation rules for the timetable year 2024 is currently ongoing.
+The RB is expected to issue its decision by the end of March 2023.
+Subsequently, the regulation is provided after the RB's decision.
+The regulations for the timetable year 2023 can be found in the DB Netz Network Statement 2023.
 EVR, Estonia Path charge will be invoiced to the party of the infrastructure user contract (it means RU that used the path).

 Infrabel, Belgium Path charge will be invoiced to the applicant.
-LRN, Latvia Path charge (application assurance payment) will be invoiced by AB to the applicant LDz, Latvia Capacity assurance payment (25% advance payment of the amount of the actual TAC) will be invoiced by IM to the applicant Capacity assurance payment (75% of the amount of actual the TAC) will be invoiced by IM to the actual RU, according to the contract LTG Infra, Lithuania Capacity assurance payment (50 % advance payment of the amount of calculated train traffic charge) will be invoiced by IM to the applicant.
-The amount of the advance payment will be recalculated based on actual capacity.
-Capacity assurance payment (50 % of the remaining part of actual the train traffic charge) will be invoiced by IM to the actual RU, according to the contract.
+LRN, Latvia Path charge (application assurance payment) will be invoiced by AB to the applicant LDz, Latvia Capacity assurance payment (25% advance payment of the amount of the actual TAC) will be invoiced by IM to the applicant Capacity assurance payment (75% of the amount of actual the TAC) will be invoiced by IM to the actual RU, according to the contract LTG Infra, Lithuania Charge is paid by applicant except cases when it is agreed that it will be paid by RU.
 PKP PLK S.A., Poland RU that used a path, except situation when no RU is assigned.
 In this case Applicant is charged.
-ProRail, Netherlands Path charge will be invoiced to the RU that used the path.
+ProRail, Netherlands Path charge will be invoiced to the titleholder that used the path.
 SZCZ, Czech Republic RU that used a path, except situation when no RU is assigned.
 In this case Applicant is charged.